How to draw birds of any feather.

-The defining features of many birds are their vibrant colorations.
-Watercolor brushes can add soft, flowing colors to your bird.
-Adobe Fresco features live brushes that mimic the real-life properties of watercolor and oil painting — use these to make your drawing pop off the canvas.
+The defining features of many birds are their vibrant colourations.
+Watercolour brushes can add soft, flowing colours to your bird.
+Adobe Fresco features live brushes that mimic the real-life properties of watercolour and oil painting — use these to make your drawing pop off the canvas.
 To access the live brushes, tap the second tool down on your toolbar.
-Create a new layer underneath your drawing, select a color, and start painting.
+Create a new layer underneath your drawing, select a colour and start painting.

 Using these steps, you can start with basic shapes and draw any species of beautiful bird.
 Try it in Adobe Fresco for free on your iPad or select Windows devices — and tag Adobe online with #AdobeFresco.
 We can’t wait to see what you create.

 Get tips on portfolio creation and art presentation to help you kick off a new career.